spiceai/quickstarts/mysql/README.md

 SELECT * FROM sample_data LIMIT 10;
 ```

-**Step 2.** Check the users in the local MySQL instance.
-Use any of the users in the later configuration of `mysql_user` in spicepod.yaml.
+**Step 2.** Inside MySQL, check the users in the local MySQL instance.
+Use any of the users from your query result in the later configuration of `mysql_user` in spicepod.yaml.

 ```SQL
 SELECT user FROM mysql.user;